 As this style is quite different than modern downhill skiing, it can take some getting used to at first.
 However, after a few days on the snow, you’ll be able to ski just as humans did many thousands of years ago.

 Have you ever been Nordic skiing before?
 Was it easy to learn or difficult?
-Let us know in the comments below!
+Let me know in the comments below!